python/devguide/core-developers/responsibilities.rst

   with this part of the process, and it is most welcome when they do, the actual responsibility rests with the core developer that merged the change
-* core developers also bear the primary responsibility for deciding when changes proposed on the issue tracker should be escalated to python-ideas or python-dev for wider discussion, as well as suggesting the use of the Python Enhancement Proposal process to manage the design and justification of complex changes, or changes with a potentially significant impact on end users
+* core developers also bear the primary responsibility for deciding when changes proposed on the issue tracker should be escalated to the appropriate :ref:`Discourse category <discourse_discuss>` for wider discussion, as well as suggesting the use of the Python Enhancement Proposal process to manage the design and justification of complex changes, or changes with a potentially significant impact on end users